-We pride ourselves on our production values.
-Audio that's sharp and clear, imagery and diagrams that bring the topic to life.
+Our production values are the best you'll find: audio that's sharp and clear, imagery and diagrams that bring the topic to life.

 All platforms and topics are welcome at Tekpub.
 We're not backed by large corporations, nor do we have any kind of partnering deals.
 We focus on you, not selling things to you.

 Our commitment to your learning experience, as well as our high quality presentations, attracts industry experts from across the industry.
 Jon Skeet, Ayende Rahien, Scott Hanselman, and Dave Ward, among others.

 Avdi starts with an empty directory and, using various testing and web tools, deploys a working Cowsays application to Heroku.

 In this Full Throttle, Rob Conery records his move of Tekpub.com to Azure - live and in process.
 Our site used to be hosted on Linode, but we decided we wanted to manage less and have the power of Azure behind our Rails 3 application.